jidongxiao/CSCI1200-DataStructures/lectures/08_vector_implementation/README.md

 ## 8.3 Syntax and Compilation

 - Templated classes and templated member functions are not created/compiled/instantiated until they are needed.
-Compilation of the class declaration is triggered by a line of the form: Vec<int> v1; with int replacing T. This also compiles the default constructor for Vec<int> because it is used here.
+Compilation of the class declaration is triggered by a line of the form: Vec&lt;int&gt; v1; with int replacing T. This also compiles the default constructor for Vec&lt;int&gt; because it is used here.
 Other member functions are not compiled unless they are used.
-- When a different type is used with Vec, for example in the declaration: Vec<double> z; the template class declaration is compiled again, this time with double replacing T instead of int.
+- When a different type is used with Vec, for example in the declaration: Vec&lt;double&gt; z; the template class declaration is compiled again, this time with double replacing T instead of int.
 Again, however, only the member functions used are compiled.
 - This is very different from ordinary classes, which are usually compiled separately and all functions are compiled